Sign Up

 Epidemiology

-Breast cancer is the most common cancer diagnosis for women.
-It accounts for over 30% of cancer diagnoses each year.
-Roughly 1 in 3 women are diagnosed with some form of breast cancer.
-It is estimated that in 2022, 1.9 million breast cancer cases will be diagnosed, and there will be over 609,000 deaths, just in the United States (American Cancer Society, 2022a).
-This form of cancer is the second-leading cause of death in women, second only to lung cancer.
-There is an increase in deaths from breast cancer in low-income countries.
-Developed countries see the same incidence rate but are better able to care for patients with this diagnosis due to advances in diagnosis and treatment.
+Breast cancer is the most common cancer diagnosis for women, and it accounts for over 30% of cancer diagnoses each year.
+Roughly 1 in 3 women are diagnosed with some form of breast cancer, and it is estimated that in 2024, there will be nearly 43,000 deaths from breast cancer.
+This form of cancer is the second-leading cause of death in women, with an increase in deaths seen in low-income countries.
+Developed countries see the same incidence rate but can better care for patients with this diagnosis due to advances in diagnosis and treatment.

 Breast cancer incidence and death rates have increased in recent years.
 By 2030, it is estimated that 2.7 million will be diagnosed annually, and nearly 0.9 will die (American Cancer Society, 2022a).
 In countries with low income, these statistics could be even higher.
 Education and awareness are essential to early diagnosis and treatment, which could significantly reduce the risk of death from breast cancer (Łukasiewicz et al., 2021).